aymanbagabas/aymanbagabas.github.io/_posts/2018-09-17-chip-8-emulator.md

 ---
+published: true
 layout: post
 title: Writing a Chip-8 emulator
 comments: true
 tags: cpp sdl2 chip8 emulation
 ---

 If you ever played retro games on modern computers, then you probably know what an emulator is.
-Chip-8 is an interpreted programming language that was created originally by [Joseph Weisbecker](https://en.wikipedia.org/wiki/Joseph_Weisbecker){:target="_blank"}.
+Chip-8 is an interpreted programming language that was created originally by [Joseph Weisbecker](https://en.wikipedia.org/wiki/Joseph_Weisbecker){:target="\_blank"}.
 Chip-8 programs get interpreted by a virtual machine.
 It offers a very simple monochrome graphics and uses a 4Kb of memory.
 It has the "8" part because all the system's components, like CPU registers, have a size of 8 bits or 1 byte.

 ## What is an Emulator?

 The idea of an emulator is the same across any operating system.
 You basically try to translate the instructions of one system to another.
 The process of translation is done in three main parts:

-* Fetching opcodes
+- Fetching opcodes
-* Decoding opcodes
+- Decoding opcodes
-* Executing opcodes
+- Executing opcodes

 These three steps happen in the CPU which is the main component of a system.
 The first step is to read operation codes from the program, then the CPU tries to decode these codes and then executes them accordingly.